arturotrejo/ruby-capybara/README.md

-# Ruby-Capybara UI Automation Framework:
+# Ruby-Capybara UI Automation Framework

 This automation framework is based on Ruby using Capybara and RSpec.